ASDIC4/codegpt/README.md

 # CodeGPT
-A research project at NCSU
+A research project at NCSU.

-# Abstract
 Even though a series of codes can achieve the same functions, their differences in composition and algorithm make them different in execution efficiency.

 Recently, OpenAI has released an AI-powered language model called ChatGPT, which can understand human language and answer questions.
 With its suggestions, we aim to optimize code performance more efficiently.